jrargent/new-argent-portfolio/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

+## To Complete

+Portfolio is still under construction

+To be Completed:

+- Update Contact component with EmailJS form.
+Switch from mailto link to a fillable form that will send via EmailJS node module.
+- Finish adding JavaScript projects to portfolio album page.
+Continue adding modals for projects
+  - Modals will give more information about a project, or the project itself if small (e.g. fizzbuzz, palindrome checker), as well as provide a code snippit if applicable